 What parents can do to make the holidays easier for adult children

 Parents can definitely make holidays more joyful for everyone if they recognize some key changes that are within their power to make.
 Remember that we can’t force other people to change – we only have control over our own behavior.
+If our adult kids don’t come home for the holidays, it may help to make some changes in how we behave.

 As much as we want our family to be close and loving, we cannot force that situation through cajoling, criticizing, or making our children feel guilty enough that they show up even when they don’t want to.
 We can only create the conditions that will make family holidays less stressful for our adult children and, over time, help them feel truly welcome and loved during family holiday events.